Oval Diamonds vs Round Diamonds

-Oval shaped diamonds offer the same type of brilliance and sparkle that you get with a round cut diamond, but with a slightly different shape.
-In fact, the modern oval cut has exactly the same number of facets that a round brilliant cut has, just arranged slightly differently, basically stretched out a bit along one axis to accommodate the elongated shape.,
+Oval-shaped diamonds offer the same type of brilliance and sparkle that you get with a round cut diamond, but with a slightly different shape.
+In fact, the modern oval cut has exactly the same number of facets that a round brilliant cut has, just arranged slightly differently, basically stretched out a bit along one axis to accommodate the elongated shape.

 Round and Oval cut diamonds, mined in Canada

-We’ve demonstrated in the past, with pear-cut diamonds, that fancy shapes of the same weight can cost around a third less than round diamonds with the same colour, clarity, cut and other characteristics and this is true for oval cut diamonds too, though the difference is often around 10-15%.
+We’ve demonstrated in the past, with pear-cut diamonds, that fancy shapes of the same weight can cost around a third less than round diamonds with the same colour, clarity, cut and other characteristics, and this is true for oval cut diamonds too, though the difference is often around 10-15%.

 How well a diamond is cut has a big influence on how it looks, how much it sparkles and ultimately, how much it costs.
 On a diamond certificate, there are several categories under which the cut is assessed.

 Cut - this is an overall grade that describes how well the stone has been cut and takes a number of factors into consideration.
-There is also a diagram that accompanies this which outlines a series of angles and ratios.
+There is also a diagram that accompanies this, which outlines a series of angles and ratios.

 Symmetry - This refers to how precisely the various facets of a diamond have been aligned and how well the corners of these intersect with each other.
-The symmetry has a big effect on the brilliance of a diamond because misaligned facets with allow light to escape and not be reflected.
+The symmetry has a big effect on the brilliance of a diamond because misaligned facets will allow light to escape and not be reflected.

-Polish - simply, this is how smooth the individual facets are.
+Polish - Simply, this is how smooth the individual facets are.

 This excellent piece by GIA, demstonstrates how these characteristics can really affect the way a diamond looks.